 Natasha Nettles is a strong woman.
 She’s a mom, a makeup artist, and she also happens to have psoriasis.
 But she doesn’t let this one part of her life take her down.
 She doesn’t let it control who she is, what she does, or how she describes herself.
-She is much more than her autoimmune disease.
-Go inside Natasha’s life, and watch how open and comfortable she is in her own skin in this documentary-style video.
+She’s much more than her autoimmune disease.
+Go inside Natasha’s life and watch how open and comfortable she is in her own skin in this documentary-style video.

 Severe psoriasis causes multiple symptoms and side effects.
-Treatment results can also differ from person to person.
-This is why most doctors prefer to treat psoriasis with a combination treatment plan.
+Treatment results can differ from person to person.
+For these reasons, most doctors prefer to treat psoriasis with a combination of treatments.

-Some psoriasis treatments work well on their own, but using a combination of treatments may have added benefit.
+Some psoriasis treatments work well on their own.
+But using a combination of treatments may have added benefit.
 A 2012 review article examined the use of combination therapy for psoriasis.
-Although it indicated that more research is needed, they suggested that combination treatments are more effective and better tolerated.
+Although it indicated that more research is needed, they suggested that combination treatments are more effective and better tolerated than single-therapy treatment.

 This result may be due to several benefits of combination treatment.
-To start, using a combination of treatments allows for smaller doses.
-This can decrease the risk of side effects and may end up being cheaper for you.
-Combining therapies has also been shown to relieve symptoms more quickly and efficiently.
+To start, using a combination of treatments allows for smaller doses of each drug.
+This can decrease the risk of side effects experienced and may end up being less expensive for you.
+Also, combining therapies has been shown to relieve symptoms more quickly and efficiently.
 Some combination therapies may even lower the risk of skin cancers, which can be elevated in people with psoriasis.

 Another important benefit of combining treatments is that it offers numerous possible combinations.
 Having a potentially large supply of treatment combinations is valuable because there’s no known cure for psoriasis, so people depend on treatment to help them keep their symptoms under control.

 Combination treatments are given in different stages or steps.
 The first step is known as “the quick fix” to clear skin lesions during an outbreak.
 This is often done using a strong topical steroid or an oral immunosuppressant for cases of severe psoriasis.